Using sustainable materials to reduce your sustainability impact

 - Exploring the advantages of recycled or secondary materials

 In addition to environmental considerations, there is now a greater emphasis on organisations to embed ethical practice within their supply chain dealings.
-And through the introduction of legislation such as the Modern Slavery Act, investors, clients and contractors are including responsible sourcing criteria on their tender documents.
+Through the introduction of legislation such as the Modern Slavery Act, investors, clients and contractors are including responsible sourcing criteria on their tender documents.

 What is responsible sourcing?